 Prosecutors have depicted Holmes as a young man whose oncepromising academic career was in tatters.
 He failed graduateschool oral board exams in June, and a professor suggested hemay not have been a good fit for his competitive PhD. program.

-Prosecutors accuse Holmes of amassing weapons as part of amass murder plot.
-The night of the rampage, he bought a movieticket then slipped outside, armed himself and returned to thetheater where he sprayed moviegoers with gunfire, they said.
+Prosecutors accuse Holmes of amassing an arsenal of weaponsas part of a plan to commit mass murder.
+The night of therampage, he bought a movie ticket then slipped outside, armedhimself and returned to the theater where he sprayed moviegoerswith gunfire, they said.

-In court on Thursday, Holmes' lawyers complained that hisright to a fair trial had been jeopardized when someone in lawenforcement leaked details of a package Holmes sent to apsychiatrist, in violation of a gag order imposed by the judge.
+In court on Thursday, Holmes' public defenders complainedthat his right to a fair trial had been jeopardized when someonein law enforcement leaked details of a package Holmes sent to apsychiatrist, in violation of a gag order imposed by the judge.

-The parcel purportedly contained a notebook detailing plansfor the rampage, according to a Fox News report.
+The parcel purportedly contained a notebook detailing plansfor the theater rampage, according to a Fox News report.

-"We need to flush out who called the media," defenseattorney Tamara Brady said in court, adding that she wanted toknow who had access to the package when it was being examined.
+"We need to flush out who called the media," defenseattorney Tamara Brady said in court, adding that they wanted toknow who had access to the package when it was being examined.

 Holmes' lawyers, who are asking the judge to imposesanctions on prosecutors for the disclosures, said they havereceived 16,000 pages of documents they say support their beliefthat the government side leaked the information.

-Prosecutors retorted that they were unable to respond to the"vague allegations" by the defense, noting the motion does notidentify the specific information that public defenders arecomplaining about, or if the media reports were even true.
+Prosecutors retorted that they were unable to respond to the"vague allegations" made by the defense, noting the motion doesnot identify the specific information that public defenders arecomplaining about, or if the media reports were even true.